 IDPH Guidances Relating to the COVID-19 Outbreak

-Due to rising cases of COVID-19 the Illinois Department of Public Health will be cancelling all Ambulance Inspection appointments for the month of May.
-At the end of the May the department will re-evaluate if department ambulance inspection cancelations will continue.
+Due to rising cases of COVID-19, the Illinois Department of Public Health (IDPH) canceled all May ambulance inspection appointments.- At the end of May IDPH will re-evaluate if ambulance inspection cancelations will continue.

-Providers, if your ambulance was due to be inspected (ie: annual ambulance inspection, new ambulance, vehicle was OOS and going back into service, etc .. ) you'll need to self-inspect your own vehicles and send those inspections to an IDPH ambulance inspector.
+Providers, if your ambulance was due to be inspected (e.g., annual ambulance inspection, new ambulance, vehicle was out of service and going back into service), you will need to self-inspect your vehicles and send those inspections to an IDPH ambulance inspector.

 Inspections need to be e-mailed accordingly:

-This guidance provides recommendations for blood drive operations and the sites that are used for blood drive collections.
-Early evidence suggests that the virus that causes COVID-19 can spread more easily than the virus that causes seasonal influenza, and it appears that the COVID-19 disease is more deadly than seasonal influenza.
-There are some precautions that persons at blood drives can follow to help prevent the spread of the COVID-19 virus.
+This guidance provides recommendations for blood drive operations and the sites used for blood drive collections.
+Early evidence suggests the virus that causes COVID-19 can spread more easily than the seasonal influenza virus, and it appears COVID-19 disease is more deadly.
+There are precautions persons at blood drives can follow to help prevent the spread of COVID-19.

 The Coronavirus and Blood Donations

 To prevent stigma and discrimination in the workplace, use only the guidance described below to determine risk of COVID-19.
-Do not make determinations of risk based on race or country of origin, and be sure to maintain confidentiality of people with confirmed COVID-19.
+Do not make risk determinations based on race or country of origin and be sure to maintain confidentiality of people with confirmed COVID-19.
 There is much more to learn about the transmissibility, severity, and other features of COVID-19 and investigations are ongoing.

-As Illinois is now in a state of emergency and the COVID-19 response escalates, there may be requests for variations to the EMS rules and regulations in order to meet the high demand of patient requests.
+As Illinois is now in a state of emergency and the COVID-19 response escalates, there may be requests for variations to the Emergency Medical Services (EMS) rules and regulations in order to meet the demand of patient requests.

-In addition, many EMS providers may see many of their personnel now on quarantine or isolation due to exposures.
-Considering this, EMS Systems should submit the following information whenever requesting any waiver for any EMS rule or requirement:
+In addition, EMS providers may see many of their personnel on quarantine or isolation due to exposures to COVID-19.
+Considering this, EMS systems should submit the following information whenever requesting a waiver for a EMS rule or requirement:

 What is the risk of children becoming sick with COVID-19?

 Based on available evidence, children do not appear to be at higher risk for COVID-19 than adults.
-While some children and infants have been sick and have had severe illness with COVID-19, adults make up most of the known cases to date.
+While some children and infants have had severe illness with COVID-19, adults make up most of the known cases to date (96%).